Temporary Outdoor Patio Program

 - require 2/3 buy-in from all businesses on the affected block(s) through petition if not within a BIA

-- require that the applicants be responsible for the management and operation of any approved Temporary Outdoor Patios, including ensuring that they are staffed at all times when open, to ensure proper use, cleaning and physical distancing
+- require that the applicants be responsible for the management and operation of any approved Temporary Outdoor Patios, including ensuring they are staffed at all times when open, to ensure proper use and cleaning

 - be permitted until October 31, 2022.
 The applicant is responsible for removal of the patio and returning the space to its original form no later than 7 am on November 1.